uec-media-design-lab/MMAPs_Module/README.md

 | Reflectance      | 0.87    |
 | IOR              | 1.52    |

-# Memo for developer
+# For developer
-- Modify the python files under `mmaps/` or `vcf/` during development.
+- If you'd like to implement additional features, please modify the python files under `mmaps/` and/or `vcf/`.
-- Compress each directory into a zip file after the modification.
+- Before installing them in Blender, compress each directory into a zip file after the modification.

 # Functions